serthilal/serthilal.github.io/_pages/research.md

 ---

 I study the impact of foreign rebel support on interstate relations.
 Specifically, I examine how states respond to foreign rebel support and how it affects interstate conflict.
-In a secondary agenda, I study authoritarian rehime practices such as affects of conflict on term limit evasions.
+As a secondary agenda, I study authoritarian regime practices, such as the effects of conflict on term limit evasions.

 ## Working Papers

 - Reversing Backsliding: Voter Backlash and Elite Defections (with Burak Kazim Yilmaz).

-## Work in Progress

-- Effect of Conflict on Term Limit Evasions (with Anthony DeMattee and David Carroll)
+- The Role of Militarized Interstate Disputes in Presidential Term Limit Evasions: From Crisis to Consolidation (with Anthony DeMattee)

-- Undermining Democracy: How Term-Limit Evasion Tactics Shape Electoral Integrity (with Ian Batista, Anthony DeMattee and David Carroll)
+-

 ## Datasets